How wonderful it is when an ingredient is good for you and easy to use! This is true of green banana flour.

 With banana flour you can have pancakes, instant banana flour porridge, and banana flour smoothies, all of which are very quick to make.

-But most importantly, resistant starch improves the body’s response to insulin (insulin sensitivity), and may therefore assist in the control of diabetes.
+But most importantly, resistant starch improves the body’s response to insulin (insulin sensitivity), and may therefore assist in the control of and possibly prevention of type 2 diabetes.

 Resistant starch makes you feel fuller for longer and may help your body burn fat.
 Resistant starch has fewer calories when compared to regular starch.